 Collection and storage of information

 We store your information securely.
-Wherever possible, it is stored in a secure, electronic file within Australia.
-By law, we are required to store your health records for a minimum of seven years or at least until the age of 25 if you were a child when we collected the information about you.
+Wherever possible, it is stored in a secure, electronic file within Australia, with our security systems being regularly updated.
+By law, we are required to store your health records for a minimum of seven years, or at least until the age of 25 if you were a child when we collected the information about you.
 After this time, we may destroy or delete your information.

 Sharing your information with us